verekia/js-stack-from-scratch/README.md

 This is a minimalistic and straight to the point guide to assembling a JavaScript stack.
 It teaches you how to set up **ES6, Babel, Gulp, ESLint, React, Redux, Webpack, Immutable, Mocha, Chai, Sinon, and Flow**.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring all these tools together** and giving you the **simplest possible context** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.

 Since the goal of this tutorial is to assemble various tools, I do not go into details about how these tools work individually.
-Refer to their documentation or find other tutorials if you want to acquire deeper knowledge with them.
+Refer to their documentation or find other tutorials if you want to acquire deeper knowledge in them.

 A big chunk of the stack described in this tutorial uses React.
 A lot of React tutorials completely skip the setup part, which makes newcomers build their learning on weak foundations.
-Instead of giving beginners a "black box" configuration, the approach I'm taking here is to teach the foundations in the simplest possible way, for a deeper understanding.
+Instead of giving beginners a "black box" configuration, the approach I'm taking here is to set up the foundations in the simplest possible way, for a thorough understanding.

-Code examples are available for each section, and you can run them all with `npm install && npm start` (see section 1).
+Code examples are available for each section, and you can run them all with `npm install && npm start`.
 I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.

 [1 - Node, NPM, and package.json](/tutorial/1-npm-and-package-json)